ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 ## **Climate Refugia Prioritization with prioritizr SyncroSim**

-This tutorial provides an overview of working with **prioritizr** SyncroSim in SyncroSim Studio to prioritize climate refugia in aquatic systems - specifically, applied to cold-water species for a subset of 5 lakes within the Muskoka, Ontario watershed.
+This tutorial provides an overview of working with **prioritizr** in SyncroSim Studio to prioritize climate refugia in aquatic systems - specifically, applied to cold-water species for a subset of 5 lakes within the Muskoka watershed, Ontario, Canada.
 It covers the following steps:

 1. <A href="#step-1">Creating and configuring the **Climate Refugia Prioritization (Muskoka, Ontario)** SyncroSim library using **prioritizr**</A>
 2. <A href="#step-2">Visualizing and comparing results across scenarios</A>